mpk3/mpk3.github.io/index.markdown

 layout: home
 ---
-This is a blog dedicated to the notes and materials I curate working on different topics.
+This blog is a study aid dedicated to the notes and materials I collect while working on different topics.
 For professional materials and links to specific github repositories, please check the topic links in the upper right.
 For everything else check out the links to my posts below.